elastic/DaC-Reference/docs/internals_of_the_detection_rules_repo.md

 Note: Using some of these options with your custom rules requires repo configuration
 ```

-:bulb: *Note: Using some of these options with your custom rules requires repo configuration.*
+*Note: Using some of these options with your custom rules requires repo configuration.*

 2. Explore the **DAC** CLI commands by running **python -m detection_rules <name> -h** in the terminal.